Delivering effective and targeted pain relief.

 With any assessment of pain there is a massive grey scale.
-Like humans, some lambs are very stoic and will just ‘grit their teeth’ and bear it, whereas others show a wide range of pain behaviours.
+Like with humans, some lambs are very stoic and will just ‘grit their teeth’ and bear it, whereas others show a wide range of pain behaviours.

 As with other on-farm pain management practices, Numnuts does not eliminate pain.
 However, veterinary field trials in the UK and Australia have demonstrated a substantial reduction in pain behaviours compared to lambs marked without Numnuts.

 The efficacy of Numnuts has been studied in field trials by CSIRO in Australia, and in pen trials by Moredun Research Institute in Scotland.
 During Numnuts’ development, more than 1000 lambs have been studied.

 - Lambs were noticeably more relaxed when released from the cradle

 - The number of pain behaviours observed were reduced by up to 68%